How to Get Cheap Price on a Computer or Tablet in Bangkok, Thailand

-That is also why I’m now telling you, if you plan on buying a desktop computer, a laptop or a tablet the next time you’re in Bangkok, follow these tips if you want a high-quality item at the cheapest price.
+That is also why I am now telling you, if you plan on buying a desktop computer, a laptop or a tablet the next time you are in Bangkok, follow these tips if you want a high-quality item at the cheapest price.

-Where should you shop? – There are thousands of places selling computers and tablets in Bangkok, including a large number of IT malls or malls that have large IT sections.
+Where should you shop for a cheap computer of laptop in Bankgok? – There are thousands of places selling computers and tablets in Bangkok, including a large number of IT malls or malls that have large IT sections.
 Almost all of them are better places to shop than at Pantip Plaza.

 My personal favorites are Fortune Town IT Mall, which has an enormous IT section with several hundred small shops selling computers, tablets, cameras and other electronics.
+Sales people are also usually very helpful, and not trying to run a scam.
 It is also where most Thais shop as prices are cheap.

 I have also bought two laptops at two different sellers at MBK (Mahboonkrong) mall and been very happy with both the sales experiences and the laptops.
 The relatively new Digital Gateway IT mall, next to the Siam sky train station in downtown Bangkok is also excellent.

-Start with these three or, if you’re staying out in the suburbs, look at places like Mega Bangna in the Bangna area of town, Future Park Rangsit, or the large IT mall section at Seacon Square.
+Start with these three or, if you are staying out in the suburbs, look at places like Mega Bangna in the Bangna area of town, Future Park Rangsit, or the large IT mall section at Seacon Square.

 Don’t be insulting when you bargain and offer a ridiculously low price but, often, when you buy a computer or tablet that is 12,000 baht ($390) or more, you can usually get a seller to lower the price by 500 baht or more.
 That is particularly the case at MBK, where bargaining for electronics at most stalls is the norm.